-How does Brexit affect US retailers and marketplaces selling into Great Britain and Northern Ireland?
+How does Brexit affect US retailers and marketplaces selling into Northern Ireland and the UK?

 The United Kingdom wanted “complete and unfettered” control over its own laws, and it got it: As of January 1, 2021, the U.K. is outside the European Union Customs Union and the European Single Market, with a last-minute Brexit deal to boot.
 In exchange, the U.K. is losing customs and VAT simplifications and other perks of EU membership.